empatica/e4link-sample-project-ios/README.md

-# E4 link • Sample Project
+# E4 link Sample Project

 ## Introduction

-This sample project gives you the boilerplate code you need to connect to an Empatica E4 (or E3) device and start streaming data using E4 SDK with swift.
+This sample project gives you the boilerplate code you need to connect to an Empatica E4 device and start streaming data using E4 SDK with swift.

 The sample application implemented in the project has very simple functionalities: